graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 Also, any calls to the configured `UnhandledExceptionDelegate` will receive a field context copy that will not be re-used, so it is safe to preserve these instances without calling `.Copy()`.

+In version 4.7 and newer, the context will not be re-used if the result of the resolver is an `IEnumerable`, making it safe to return LINQ enumerables.

 ### Subscriptions Moved to Separate Project

 The implementation for subscriptions, contained within `SubscriptionExecutionStrategy`, has been moved into the